 Graphics and Images

 When it comes to images and graphics, simplicity is key.
 A simple, well-designed page is easier for all users to read and understand.
-To accommodate all users, be sure to convey information in the text about any graphic elements in the document such as images, diagrams, charts, graphics, etc. The addition of “alt text” to graphics and images also allows for screen readers to describe the content to users.
+To accommodate all users, be sure to convey information in the text about any graphic elements in the document such as images, diagrams, charts, graphics, etc. The addition of “alt text” to graphics and images also allows screen readers to describe the content to users.
 The use of alt text and descriptive text ensures all users can understand the significance of included graphics and images in a document.

 To add alt text: